Take some Ninjas. Add some Aliens. Plot? We don’t need no stinkin’ plot! THEY FIGHT! That’s the plot.

 Some wire stunts, fake blood, lots of body parts, a dash of tentacle porn, and you get Alien

 Full Disclosure: I liked the movie Sucker Punch before I saw it in the theater.
-Here’s the invitation I sent to my friends to catch the release last weekend:

 The preview for Sucker Punch was completely accurate.
 So if you saw it, you should have a good idea of what you’re getting into: hot chicks in skimpy outfits and glittery make-up kicking ass against dragons, monsters, robots, and steampunk nazi stormtroopers.